CUnruh641/my2-Unruh/README.md

 ***

 ### Vacation Activities
-* Play Boardgames
+1. Play Boardgames
-* Watch TV/Movies
+2. Watch TV/Movies
-* Conversations and Book/Bible Studies
+3. Conversations and Book/Bible Studies

+* Any food that we would enjoy eating together